Condor Ferries: Condor Liberation berthing collision

+Commodore Goodwill collision with the L'Ecume II trawler

 On 8 December 2022, the Commodore Goodwill had departed from Guernsey at 04:41 bound for Jersey when at around 05:30 it collided with the L'Ecume II, an 18 m fishing trawler.
 The Jersey registered trawler sank in 40 m of water, 3.5 mi west of St. Ouen's bay with three fishermen on board.
 The skipper of the L'Ecume II Michael Michieli and his two Filipino crewmen Larry Simyunn and Jervis Baligat were searched for, unsuccessfully; by 13 December two bodies had been found and were later brought ashore, with the search continuing.
 After inspection by divers the Commodore Goodwill was cleared to re-enter service.
 An investigation was started, with a remotely operated underwater vehicle used to survey the shipwreck.
-As Commodore Goodwill is registered in the Bahamas, the Bahamas Maritime Authority is responsible for conducting a safety focused investigation.
+As the Commodore Goodwill is registered in the Bahamas, the Bahamas Maritime Authority is responsible for conducting a safety focused investigation.
+Plans were made to raise the fishing boat from the seabed to help advance the investigation, however the skipper's body was recovered from the wreck while it was still on the seabed and only part of the wreckage was lifted onto land for investigative purposes.
+The file from the investigation by the States of Jersey Police, known as Operation Nectar, has been passed to Jersey's Law Officers' Department for review.